This rusty iron wheel has a rope wrapped around it. The wheel and rope hang over a building. Together they make up a type of machine called a pulley.

 Some pulleys are attached to a beam or other secure surface and remain fixed in place.
 They are called fixed pulleys.
 Other pulleys are attached to the object being moved and are moveable themselves.
 They are called moveable pulleys.
 Sometimes, fixed and moveable pulleys are used together.
 They make up a compound pulley.
 The three types of pulleys are compared in the Table below .
 You can experiment with an interactive animation of compound pulleys with various numbers of pulleys at this link:

-Q : Which type of pulley is the old well pulley above?
+Q : Which type of pulley is the old pulley in the opening image?

-A : The well pulley is a single fixed pulley.
-It is securely attached to the wooden beam above it.
+A : The old pulley is a single fixed pulley.
+It is securely attached to the beam above it.